 Do you run mev-boost or any other builder software?

-Over 75% of users are using builder software such as mev-boost.
-It is important to note here that this does not necessarily mean that 25% of block proposals are not extracting MEV.
-Since the majority of the network are part of staking pools who optimize for profit, MEV extraction is likely to be more prevalent across the network.
+Since the majority of the network are part of staking pools who optimize for profit, MEV extraction is likely to be more

 For up to date statistics around MEV extraction and builders, see mevboost.pics.